A Challenging (and Adorable) Stage

 Also, children often develop in one area at a time.
 A child who is concentrating on verbal skills may walk or attain other physical abilities at a later time.

 Every child progresses at his own rate.
 You can’t force maturity.
-What you can do is provide opportunities to practice skills, offer encouragement, and believe that your children will get there one day.
+You can provide opportunities to practice skills, offer encouragement, and believe that your children will get there one day.

 Children at every age are working on accomplishing certain developmental tasks – things they need to do in order to advance their maturity.
 Although these are important phases for children to experience and master, it is not always fun to parent children during such times; hence, they are frequently called “challenging norms.”
 Two developmental tasks that toddlers are working on are: